CUBRID/cubrid-manual/en/sql/function/json_fn.rst

 .. function:: JSON_REPLACE (json_doc, json path, json_val [, json path, json_val] ...)

- The **JSON_REPLACE** function returns a modified copy of first argument.
+ The **JSON_REPLACE** function returns a modified copy of the first argument.
 For each given <json path, json_val> pair, the function replaces the value only if another value is found at the corresponding path.

-  For each (json path, json_val) pair, from left to right, an existing value is searched inside the json_doc at the json path and is replaced with json_val.
-  Otherwise, if the json_path does not exist inside the json_doc, the (json path, json_val) pair is ignored and has no effect.
+  If the json_path does not exist inside the json_doc, the (json path, json_val) pair is ignored and has no effect.

   The document produced by evaluating one pair becomes the new value against which the next pair is evaluated.

-  Returns the resulting json after replacements.
   Returns NULL if any argument is NULL.
   An error occurs if any argument is invalid.